flowstocktool-spec/flowstock/USER_GUIDE.md

 4. Scroll down and click "App passwords"
 5. Select "Mail" and your device
 6. Google will generate a 16-character password
-7. Use this password in the StockAlert Pro settings
+7. Use this password in the Flowstock settings

 ---